 For our inevitable growth, the summer-dry climate is at once a blessing and a curse.
 People clamor to live in this wonderful climate but the rains only come in winter and we need to store the water.
 Who gets to use the that water is a complex issue, requiring an understanding of all the competing water issues of farming (vegetables, dairy, wine, rice, alfalfa, citrus, almonds, flowers …), the environment (damming rivers, pumping groundwater, stream diversion, fish counts …), and urban growth (population growth, subdivisions, tech industry, Hollywood, tourism …).

-I don’t want gardeners to be caught in the crosshairs of these competing interests, each with earnest and well funded advocates.
+We don’t want gardeners to be caught in the crosshairs of these competing interests, each with earnest and well funded advocates.
 Gardeners need water too.
 The benefits of gardening to collective society reach far beyond our own gardens, contributing to our collective sanity, communal and environmental well being.
 We provide oases of flora, homes for fauna; we freshen the air, nurture the soil (as well as the soul), and generally make the concrete jungle livable.

 There is no worse look than a lush mown lawn; too often the default front yard garden.
-As a member of The Lawn Reform Coalition I advocate for alternatives to mown grass.
+As a member of The Lawn Reform Coalition we advocate for alternatives to mown grass.
 There are many reasons to get rid of lawn but in the West the best reason is – they waste water, they give gardening a bad name.